AndersonRioba/gittuts/README.md

-# gittuts
+# hello-first git
-Tutorial for Class
+Hello World repository for Git tutorial
+This is an example repository for managing git repositories